LeiWangR/HDG/README.md

 [2] Lei Wang, Du Q. Huynh, and Piotr Koniusz. **A Comparative Review of Recent Kinect-Based Action Recognition Algorithms**. *IEEE Transactions on Image Processing*, 29: 15-28, 2020.

-## Other algorithms evaluated in TIP paper
+## 2 Other algorithms compared in TIP paper

 You can download other algorithms we evaluated in *TIP* paper from the following links: